L4M3573R/StarPilotDocs/docs/ticketsystem.md

 ## Wait wait wait, how do I swap from StarPilot to Dom??

-It's super easy to change the branch you're on, this can be done 2 different ways(and you don't need to re-install!).
+It's super easy to change the branch you're on, this can be done 2 different ways(and you don't need to re-install like other forks force you to!).

 Through the Comma:
 1. Go to the device settings